-- On the Report Library tab of the Test Analysis view, select the checkbox to the left of each test you want to include in the cross report.
+- In the Test Analysis view, on the Report Library tab, select the checkbox to the left of each test you want to include in the cross report.

 When you select the first checkbox, a new header line appears.
 It includes the following information:

 - A Compare now button to display the custom cross report